ameyaghaisas21/Attrition-analytics/README.md

 # Attrition-analytics

 ## Synopsis
-	This is our project done, during Big Data and analytics program in S.P.
-Jain global Mumbai.Have done attrition analysis on sample data provided by IBM watson.
+	This is our project done, during Big Data and analytics program in S.P.Jain global Mumbai.Have done attrition analysis on sample 	data provided by IBM watson.

 ## Motivation